Which language should I learn?

 Arabic, Korean, Japanese and Chinese are often considered among the most challenging languages to learn for English speakers, and speakers of other European languages.
 Learning to read and write Chinese and Japanese is certainly challenging, and Chinese tones can be difficult to master.
 However, Chinese grammar is relatively straightforward, compared to European languages.

 Other languages present you with even more challenges.
 For example, some indigenous languages of the Americas have extremely compex phonology and syntax, small speaker communities and limited materials and resources to help you learn them.
-Navajo, for example, has no regular verbs at all.
+Navajo, for example, apparently has no regular verbs at all.

 Language Learning Difficulty for English speakers